Like it or not, there’s both an art and science to learning how to write a cold email template that predictably converts new freelance clients.

 That's meant branding myself specifically as a content marketing consultant, a small niche within the broader marketing world.

-On top of that, I work only with business experts and growing startups where I'll be able to write about topics related to business, freelancing, productivity and entrepreneurship (what I already do here on my blog, and what I've done for years).
+On top of that, I work only with business experts and growing startups where I'll be able to write about topics related to business, freelancing, productivity and entrepreneurship (what I already do here and original motivation for starting a blog, and what I've done for years).

 I also clearly highlight clients I've worked with—to encourage more of the same to want to work with me: Tech startups in San Francisco.